Jay E. Adams: Career and ministry

 In 1952, Adams served the first of what would be several pastorates, initially in the United Presbyterian Church and later in the more conservative Bible Presbyterian Church.
 In 1963 he moved to New Jersey to become the pastor of a congregation in the Orthodox Presbyterian Church, and that same year began teaching part-time at Westminster Theological Seminary.
 He initially taught homiletics but was assigned to teach pastoral counseling.
 Finding the existing Christian counseling literature heavily influenced by secular psychology, Adams sought to develop a method grounded in biblical exegesis.
 His encounter with psychologist O. Hobart Mowrer in 1965 influenced his rejection of prevailing psychological models and reinforced his belief that Scripture alone should form the basis of counseling.

 In 1968, Adams co-founded the Christian Counseling and Educational Foundation (CCEF) with John Bettler in suburban Philadelphia.
-In 1970, he published the book Competent to Counsel, in which he outlined a counseling methodology based on admonition, confrontation, and biblical instruction -- a system he termed nouthetic counseling, derived from the Greek word nouthesia.
+In 1970, he published the book Competent to Counsel, in which he outlined a counseling methodology based on admonition, confrontation, and biblical instruction.
+He called this system nouthetic counseling, derived from the Greek word nouthesia.
 The book generated significant debate within Christian counseling circles and led to the expansion of CCEF and later the formation of the National Association of Nouthetic Counselors (now the Association of Certified Biblical Counselors).

 In 1982, Adams helped establish a Doctor of Ministry program in homiletics at Westminster Theological Seminary in California and continued to write extensively.
 Along with George Scipione, he opened up a branch of CCEF in Escondido, California.
 In 1990, he moved to South Carolina, where he helped plant an Associate Reformed Presbyterian Church congregation and later founded the Institute for Nouthetic Studies (INS), a training organization for biblical counseling.

 Adams retired from pastoral ministry in 1997 but remained active in writing and teaching.
 In 2015, the Institute for Nouthetic Studies was merged with Mid-America Baptist Theological Seminary, which undertook efforts to reprint Adams' works.
 His writings cover a wide range of topics including biblical counseling, preaching, theology, and Christian living.